amyyzz08/Python-Challenge/README.md

 ![](images/revenue.png)

 The task of this section is to create a Python script for analysing the financial records of your company.
-The fiancial <a href="Resources/budget_data.csv" > dataset </a> contains the columns: "Date" and "Profit/Loss"
+The financial <a href="Resources/budget_data.csv" > dataset </a> contains the columns: "Date" and "Profit/Loss"

 The Python script will analyse the records and calculate each of the following: